7 September 2017: Ubukhobakhe Daycare and Aftercare Centre, Khayelitsha, Cape Town Container Kitchen Handover

 28 March 2011: Ulutho After School Project, Mitchells Plain, Western Cape

-The concern and loving heart of Joyce Cwayi, who lives in a township called “Lost City” in Mitchell’s Plain led to the delivery of a toilet block by Breadline Africa.
-The container provides secure, clean toilets with separated for girls and boys, basins and running water which enables the children to practice good hygiene for good health.
+The principal Joyce Cwayi, who lives in a township called “Lost City” in Mitchell’s Plain requested help from Breadline Africa which led to the delivery of a much needed toilet block.
+The container provides secure, clean toilets, separated for girls and boys with basins and running water which enables the children to practice good hygiene.

 2011: New Haven Social Concerns